Lesson 2 of 7 - grow effective communication skills

 7) You want to express anger and/or frustration at your partner safely:

 "(Name), I am REALLY irritated and frustrated with you because (specific behavior)!
 Are you in a place to use empathic listening with me on this?
 If you're not, I need to agree on a time when we can work on this!
-I'm so mad so I can't hear your side of it right now."
+I'm so upset so I can't hear your side of it right now."

 8) You want to express gratitude or praise so your partner hears you.

 "(Name), when you (describe their specific behavior), I feel really (grateful / proud of you / appreciative...), because (specific reason).
 Thanks / Nice job!"
-This is an assertive "I" message.
+This is an assertive ''I'' message.

 "I'm pretty nervous about saying this...
 (Name), I can't be really honest with you about (specific subject).
 I'm scared that (specific reason).
 Will you problem-solve with me on this?"